orsonteodoro/oiledmachine-overlay/SECURITY.md

 * [5] Recognized as an ID threat and should be removed or disabled if possible
 * [6] SSP strong is 10% performance penalty worst case and default ON as the distro's default compiler.
 * [7] Repoline is 10% performance penalty for typical use, but worst case estimated 35% in real world to maybe even 54% in synthetic benchmarks.
+      The sysadmin can choose between Retpoline or CET (5% performance penalty), the latter having the more higher mitigation score while both are mutually exclusive mitigation techniques.

 * ZC - Zero Click vulnerability
 * CE - Code Execution and Shell Command Injection (SCI)